envoyproxy/data-plane-api/docs/root/intro/arch_overview/load_balancing.rst

   In this case the local zone of the upstream cluster can get all of the requests from the local zone of the originating cluster and also have some space to allow traffic from other zones in the originating cluster (if needed).

+Note that when using multiple priorities, zone aware routing is currently only supported for P=0.

 .. _arch_overview_load_balancer_subsets: